leeleavitt/constPharmSST/Misc/keyBoardWalkthroughs/labelsInformation.md

 # Interactivity and Gene Informativeness
 Often times we find our selves with too many genes to realistically interpret.
-Fortunately we've included 3 tools to help you in this search for informative genes.
+Fortunately we've included three tools to help you in this search for informative genes.
 Here we present
 1. **RandomForest**: 1 vs all, or all vs all
 2. **PCA** (Principal Component Analysis) with interactive singular vector selection
 3. **Linear regression**: for statistical significance of genes.